 Verify (and Remediate)

 The verify phase is where the migration engineer accounts for any issues/errors found in the log output from the migrate phase.
 They also ensure that all content can be accounted for.
-Typically, content count from Jive is compared against the content count of what was uploaded into SharePoint.
+Typically, the content count from Jive is compared against the content count of what was uploaded into SharePoint.
 This is to ensure there is nothing missing.
 See Step 7 for more details.

-POC and Pilot Migration
+Burn-In Test and Pilot Migration

 Once customizations are complete and supporting processes are defined it is time for a pilot migration.
 A pilot migration involves getting a set of users and sites to agree to be part of the early adopters to move to the new environment.
 This, or at least to test moving to the new environment.
 Ideally, this group of individuals is a good cross-section of the organization.
 This group may need to be flexible while you work through the kinks in the migration process.